-9. Special Provisions:
+9 Special Provisions:

 - a.
 If after release of grant, there is a need for change of location where the new hostel is to be constructed due to any dispute etc., the implementing agency may submit a request along with the land documents of the proposed new location.
 Amount of central assistance already released should not be utilized by the implementing agencies until approval of the Ministry of SJ&E is obtained for the change of location. - b.
 Standard design with costing norms should be developed as benchmark for approving the hostel projects by each State/UT for central assistance under the scheme. - c.
 It shall be mandatory for the educational institutions concerned to provide 70% reservation to SC students in the hostels created under the scheme.
-The intention of the present scheme is not to segregate the students on caste lines, but to have an integrated and inclusive student community system, with a positive leaning towards the Scheduled Castes. - d.
-Priority in allotment of hostel accommodation should be given to SC students whose parents are either 'Safai Karamcharis' or engaged in unclean occupations.
+The intention of the present scheme is not to segregate the students on caste lines, but to have an integrated and inclusive student community system, with a positive leaning towards the Scheduled Castes.

-- e.
+- d.
+Priority in allotment of hostel accommodation should be given to SC students whose parents are either 'Safai Karamcharis' or engaged in unclean occupations. - e.
 No fee or charges of any kind will be collected from the SC students for making use of the hostel facilities. - f.
 The implementing agencies shall closely supervise the hostel construction work regularly and submit progress reports through the online portal. - g.
 Implementing agencies will give wide publicity for admission of students in the hostels through newspapers, television, etc. They will also develop a grievance redressal mechanism for hostel inmates under intimation to Ministry of Social Justice and Empowerment. - h.
 The implementing agencies, through their concerned State Governments/ Administrative Ministries/ Departments, shall submit reports regarding percentage of occupancy, facilities available in the hostels (including availability of lady wardens and watchmen in girls' hostel), outcomes like academic performance, etc. to the Ministry periodically.

-10.Release of Funds:
+10 Release of Funds:

 - a.
 For Construction/ expansion of hostel building: - i.
 The first installment of central assistance, i.e. 50% of the sanctioned amount will be released to the implementing agencies at the time of sanctioning the project. - ii.
 The second and final installment will be released upon receipt of physical and financial progress reports along with photographs of the site after completion of construction work at least up to roof level, and full utilization of the amount of first installment of grants-in-aid released by the Ministry of SJ&E by the implementing agencies concerned. - iii.
 One- time Grant for cot, table, etc. will be released as indicated in para 7 (c) here- in-above on production of completion certificate of hostels. - b.
-For repair of Hostels: The funds under this sub-component will be released in one installment after approval of the Competent Authority.
+For repair of Hostels: The funds under this sub-component will be released in one installment after approval of the Competent Authority. - 11 Color coding for the hostels: For better identification, the color of the building of hostels sanctioned under this component would be 'Pink' for Girls Hostels and 'Dark Grey' for Boys Hostels.